 Selecting multiple files or folders in Windows has always been a simple task.
-To select a consecutive group of files or folders, we first select the first item, hold down the Shift key and then select the last item.
-To select non-consecutive files or folders, we hold down the Ctrl key and select the each item we wish to select.
+To select a consecutive group of files or folders, we first select the first item, hold down the Shift key, and then select the last item.
+To select non-consecutive files or folders, we hold down the Ctrl key and select each item we wish to select.

 And as all of you know, pressing Ctrl + A hotkey selects all items.
 But how to select multiple files on a tablet running Windows 8 or the recently released Windows 10?
 Even though many tablets such as Microsoft Surface ship with a physical keyboard, not every manufacturer includes a physical keyboard.

 So, how to select multiple files on a touch screen device running Windows 8.1 or Windows 10 without using the keyboard and mouse?

 Easily select multiple files on touch devices on Windows 10/8.1

 Simply follow the given below instructions to select multiple files on Windows 1o Windows 8.1.

 Step 1: First, open up the folder or drive where you have your files/folders.

 Step 2: Switch to Details view by clicking on the Details view button located in the lower-right of the window.
 You can also change the current view by clicking on the View tab and then selecting Details.